eleurent/sisyphe/_texts/a-dream-within-a-dream.md

 ---
 title: "A Dream Within a Dream"
 author: "Edgar Allan Poe"
-collection: "The Flag of Our Union"
+published-in: "The Flag of Our Union"
 publication-date: 1849
 language: ":us:"
 date: 2020-05-19 12:25:02 +0200